Your foundational platform is how you consistently deliver your applications. For everything else, we recommend using a fully managed service.

 - We deploy the

-amazon-load-balancer-controllerwhich provides native integration with Amazon's Application Load Balancers (ALBs) as well as Network Load Balancers (NLBs).
-One important thing to note is that on Kubernetes, it's not uncommon to have multiple Ingress controllers deployed at the same time.
+amazon-load-balancer-controllerwhich provides native integration with Amazon's Application Load Balancers (ALBs) and Network Load Balancers (NLBs).
+One important thing to note is that on Kubernetes, it's not uncommon to have multiple Ingress controllers deployed simultaneously.

-cert-managerto manage TLS certificates; for example, it can manage AWS PrivateCA certificates that work with ALBs.
+- We deploy cert-manager to manage TLS certificates, it can manage AWS PrivateCA certificates that work with ALBs.

 Everything we deploy on Kubernetes is backed by Infrastructure as Code.
 Our standard approach to packaging applications for Kubernetes is with Helm and is typically deployed by either Terraform, Helmfile or ArgoCD (or a combination of these tools).
 IAM Service Account Roles (IRSA) are used everywhere possible to eliminate hardcoded credentials.